|Full Name||Bryan Hughes|

 |Church||Golden Bible Chapel|

-Representative Bryan Hughes was elected to represent HD-5 in 2002 and is the vice chairman of the House Judiciary and Civil Jurisprudence Committee.
-He also serves on the Human Services committee and as vice chairman of the Rural Caucus.
+Hughes previously served as the vice chairman of the Judiciary and Civil Jurisprudence Committee and on the Human Services committee and as vice chairman of the Rural Caucus.

 Hughes has served on the board of trustees of the Steward's Foundation, a Dallas-based non-profit organization that makes loans to churches for building projects and provides health care assistance for Christian workers.
 He currently serves on the Health Care Committee.
 Hughes is also active in his church, Golden Bible Chapel, where he serves as an elder.
 He is a board member of the Mineola Foundation, a member of the National Rifle Association and the Rotary Club of Mineola.